Climbing Kilimanjaro Preparation

-It is said that if you are able to run comfortably for 1 – 2 hours, 3 times a week you are at a good level of fitness.
-In addition to general fitness, we also recommend at least a few training sessions in your Kilimanjaro preparation where you simulate walking uphill.
+We recommend to maintain a good level of general fitness and to add a few dedicated training session a couple of weeks in advance.
 During this training, you should wear the boots that you intend to climb with so that they are sufficiently broken-in (this is very important to prevent blisters!).
 For those who are able to hike regularly, this would of course be first prize for uphill training.
 For those who may not have any hiking trails nearby, hop on the treadmill and up the

 What is altitude sickness?